 View our “Selling to Schools” webinar here:

-Find a sample bid sheet with scoring here, and ODE’s Guide to Procurement, which includes a sample invitation to bid, and a sample contract.
+- Find Ohio Department of Education’s Guide to Procurement, which includes a sample invitation to bid, and a sample contract.
 Michigan Farm to School also has a toolkit for completing product availability and pricing forms.

 - Ready to meet with a school food buyer?
 Use this School Food Service Questionnaire (also from Michigan Farm to School!) to guide the conversation and make sure you get the answers you need to determine whether a school food service customer is the right fit for your farm.